cncf/mentoring/programs/lfx-mentorship/2023/02-Jun-Aug/README.md

 ### LitmusChaos

-#### Migrate chaos workflow api from graphql to rest and improve chaos center code base
+#### Enhance/improve chaos center code base and redesign chaos workflow apis
-- Description: This project aims to improve the user experience with the chaos workflow GraphQL APIs by enhancing their functionality and addressing security vulnerabilities.
-The project includes converting the user-facing chaos workflow and workflow run APIs, refactoring the chaos-workflow package into interfaces and splitting it into separate packages, and resolving security vulnerabilities and golangci-lint issues in the chaos-center backend components.
+- Description: This project focuses on enhancing and improving the Chaos Center code base, specifically redesigning the Chaos Workflow APIs to provide an enhanced user experience.
+The main objectives include refining the functionality of the Chaos Workflow and Workflow Run APIs, modularizing the chaos-workflow package into separate packages, and addressing security vulnerabilities and golangci-lint issues in the Chaos Center backend components.
+The project aims to deliver a more robust and secure Chaos Center platform, offering improved usability and performance for users.
-- Expected outcome: The outcome of this project will be improved functionality, security, and usability of the chaos workflow GraphQL APIs and chaos-center backend components through the implementation of new features, refactoring of existing code, and addressing of security vulnerabilities.
+- Expected outcome: The outcome of this project will be improved functionality, security, and usability of the chaos workflow APIs and chaos-center backend components through the implementation of new features, refactoring of existing code, and addressing of security vulnerabilities.
 - Recommended Skills:
   - Golang
   - Kubernetes